 Our first digraph would then encrypt to RB – taking the letter from the horizontally opposing table.
 Through this simple process, we can encrypt the entire message digraph by digraph.

 Decrypting messages encrypted with a four-square cipher is as simple as doing the process in reverse.
 Assuming you have the keys, you can recreate the tables, which means you can do the same process in reverse for each digraph.

-In comparison to similar ciphers such as Playfair, four-square is much more secure but also much more complicated to use by hand.
+In comparison to other lists of classical ciphers such as Playfair, four-square is much more secure but also much more complicated to use by hand.
 Due to it’s use of two keys and the extra time required to prepare the four tables, the Playfair cipher was more commonly used as it was easier to work with, despite being less secure.